PlumpMath/DEMO/README.md

 This game is probably more fun to mod than play lol.

 I'd like to keep ownership of the art and music however.
-(Feel free to use it in fangames though) Those walk cycled were hard to draw!
+(Feel free to use it in fangames though) Those walk cycles were hard to draw!
 Expect to see them in my next """Great""" title.